DaeyunJang/HandPose-ROS2/README.md

 # Welcome to HandPose-ROS
 This is Handpose ROS Integration Project.
-This system reconstructs hand joint coordinate frames from 21 hand landmarks.
+This system reconstructs hand joint coordinate frames from 21 hand landmarks using google `mediapipe`.
 It includes both a standalone script version and a ROS 2 version.

 ## DEMO
 <!-- https://github.com/user-attachments/assets/956f45fd-a752-4233-a894-6325916b71ae -->